techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 ## Step 3A: Configure URL rewrite policies to not modify third party meeting links

 To enable the one-touch join experience, meeting join link information from the third-party meeting needs to be present and readable in the meeting invite by the Teams Room device.
 If your organization uses [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/safe-links) safe links, or if you use a third-party solution that scans all URLs for threats, it may change the meeting join URLs and make the meeting unrecognizable by the Teams Rooms device.
-To ensure invites work, you need to add the third-party meeting service's URLs to the [Defender for Office 365 Safe Links **Don't rewrite** list](/microsoft-365/security/office-365-security/safe-links) or the third-party URL rewrite exception list.
+To ensure invites work, you need to add the third-party meeting service's URLs to the [Defender for Office 365 Safe Links **Don't rewrite** list](/microsoft-365/security/office-365-security/safe-links), or the third-party URL rewrite exception list.
 If you use a third-party solution, refer to the instructions for that solution to add URLs to its URL rewrite exception list.

-Here are some example entries that you may need to add to your Defender for Office 365 Safe Links *Don't rewrite* list or third-party URL rewrite exception list:
+Here are some example entries that you may need to add to a rewrite exception list:

 - **Cisco Webex** `*.webex.com/*`
 - **Zoom** `*.zoom.us/*`, `*.zoom.com/*`, `*.zoomgov.com/*`